graphql/graphql-spec/spec/Section 3 -- Type System.md

 2. All values of an Enum type extension must be unique.
 3. All values of an Enum type extension must not already be a value of the original Enum.
-4. Any directives provided must not already apply to the original Enum type.

 ## Input Objects